 We derive a portion of our revenue from funding that we receive pursuant to research contracts or subcontracts funded by various agencies of the U.S. Government.
 The revenue that we recognize from these contracts represents reimbursement by various U.S. Government entities.
-Our recent contracts have been awarded for development of power efficient microdisplay for US Army Night Vision and development of ultra-high resolution display for US Army telemedicine.
+In August 2008, we were awarded a contract for the development of power efficient microdisplays for US Army Night Vision.
+In October 2009, this agreement was renewed and we continue to provide research and development for these displays.
+In July 2007 we were awarded a contract for the development of an ultra-high resolution display for US Army Telemedicine.
+In May 2008 and September 2009, this agreement was renewed and we continue to provide research and development services for these displays.
 Our government contracts require us to conduct the research effort described in the statement of work section of the contract.
 These contracts may be modified or terminated at the discretion of the government and typically are subject to appropriation and allocation of the required funding on an annual basis.
 On contracts for which we are the prime contractor, we subcontract portions of the work to various entities and institutions.
+Approximately 16% of 2010 revenue was related to research contracts funded by the U.S. Government as compared to 11% in 2009.